Q&A: Can Vitamin C Supplements Boost Your Health Beyond a Balanced Diet?

 Ascorbic Acid (Traditional Vitamin C) |

-- Available in tablets, capsules, powders, and
+- Available in tablets, capsules, powders and

 Absorbed in the small intestine through active